Lurgan Celtic F.C.: History

 On the back of their title success the previous season, Celtic reached the quarter-finals for the first time ever in the 2015–16 Irish Cup.
 The club were drawn to face senior NIFL Premiership side and beaten Irish Cup finalists the previous year, Portadown away at Shamrock Park.
 Celtic stunned Portadown by taking a 2–0 lead after 54 minutes.However, Portadown came back into the match after 70 minutes with two goals of their own to level the score at 2–2.
 However, Lurgan Celtic had the last say, and scored a last-minute penalty to win 3–2 and cause a major upset by eliminating Portadown, and reaching the semi-finals of the cup for the first time in the club's history.
 The match was Portadown's final match under the management of Ronnie McFall.
 After the match, the Portadown manager resigned, ending his reign at the club after 29 years.
 In the Irish Cup semi-final they were defeated 3–0 by Linfield with Aaron Burns scoring a hat-trick.

 Despite the achievement of reaching the Irish-Cup semi-finals, manager Colin Malone resigned at the end of the 2016-17 season and the club endured a period of instability.
-The appointment of Brendan Shannon as Celtic player-manager could not prevent a downturn in results, and Shannon left halfway through the 2017-18 season, to be succeeded by Frankie Wilson.By this point, relegation to the third tier had become an inevitability; Celtic finished the season 20 points adrift of 11th-placed Dergview.
+The appointment of Brendan Shannon as Celtic player-manager could not prevent a downturn in results, and Shannon left halfway through the 2017-18 season, to be succeeded by Frankie Wilson.
+By this point, relegation to the third tier had become an inevitability; Celtic finished the season 20 points adrift of 11th-placed Dergview.

 Life in the NIFL Premier Intermediate League started with another managerial change, with former Glenavon, Spurs and Northern Ireland winger Gerard McMahon taking the reins at Knockramer Park.
 This, however, failed to stem the club's decline, as they finished second-bottom of the division, on 19 points.

 A 17-year spell in the Northern Ireland Football League ended on 15 August 2019, as the club announced its intention to withdraw from the Premier Intermediate League, with a view to reforming youth structures and resuming senior football activities for the 2020–21 season.
 It was announced on 29 June 2020 that Lurgan Celtic's application to join the Mid-Ulster Football League was accepted, and the club was due to play in the MUFL Junior Division 3 for the 2020–21 season.

+After returning to senior football, the Mid-Ulster Football League was suspended until 2021–2022 season due to the outbreak of the Covid-19 pandemic.

+Lurgan Celtic gained successive promotions following re-commencement from Mid-Ulster Football League Division 3 where the club had gotten themselves promoted up two divisions higher and into MUFL Division 1 for 2023–24 season.